 Students will turn their devices off or place them in flight mode before putting them away.
 This includes taking off and storing any wearable technology that fits the definition of this policy, such as smartwatches.

-Students are required to keep all personal devices, along with their school bags and any other belongings not required for class, in their individual lockers.
+Students are required to keep all personal devices, along with their school bags and any other belongings not required for class, in their individual lockers or identified safe place.
+If students are do not have secure lockers, personal devices are to be handed in to the teacher for secure storage until the end of the day, or when leaving the site early.

 Responses to non-compliance

 Where students use a personal device at school without an approved exemption, or use it In the first instance, students will be reminded via their communication method to put their personal devices ‘off and away’.
 If the student continues to use their device without permission, the teacher will ask the student to hand in their personal device(s) to be securely stored by staff.